kmacrow/Shellac/README.md

 ## Conclusion

 Shellac is nowhere near ready for business, however, the early results are quite promising.
 In the worst case Shellac keeps pace with Varnish, a mature commercially-maintained server running optimized native code.
 Furthermore, the benchmarks I have been able to complete to date are not extremely representative of the type of load that Shellac is designed for.
 Future work will involve stabilizing the server, extending and automating the perf. test bench, ensuring HTTP/1.1 compliance, and eventually a port to C. In the slightly longer term, replacing Memcached with a purpose-built cache will likely make sense.
 Finding a way to expose low-level counters, queue depths, cache statistics, etc. for real-time analysis, logging, and monitoring are also priorities.
 A sketch of the roadmap can be found <a href="https://github.com/kmacrow/Shellac/issues/milestones">here</a>.

+1. Okay, that didn't really happen.
+But statistics has not historically been my strong suit.

 ## Getting started